richardcrng/redux-leaves/docs/intro/features.md

 # Features

 ## Quick setup
-It takes just 30 seconds to set up your reducer, actions and store with Redux-Leaves
+It takes just 30 seconds to set up your reducer, actions and store with Redux-Leaves!

 1. Pass some initial state to `reduxLeaves`
 2. Grab the returned `reducer` and `actions`